Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 DeBruin tried again to make the same argument, saying the process in the sexual assault case created a "more detailed" record for a judgment.

-Judge Amul R. Thapar asked: So why not follow the same procedure in other, non-sexual assault cases?
+Judge Amul R. Thapar asked: So why not follow the same procedure in other cases that did not involve sexual assault?

 The response: The university had "in its judgment" decided this way was better.

-That didn't sit well with Thapar, who accused U-M of ignoring “everything courts have ever said, including the United States Supreme Court, about cross-examination."
+That didn't sit well with Thapar, who accused Michigan of ignoring “everything courts have ever said, including the United States Supreme Court, about cross-examination."

 Thapar said the court has made it clear how fundamental cross-examination is, under the due process clause, when credibility is at issue.